 Flooding is a common, naturally occurring event in B.C.
-Although it can happen at any time of year, the most severe floods typically occur in the spring from the influences of heavy rain and snowmelt run-off.
-The resulting surge of water is usually between April and July and is known as "freshet".
+Although it can happen at any time of year, the most severe floods typically occur in spring — known as freshet — or during fall and winter.
+This seasonal flooding is usually caused by heavy rain and snowmelt.

 If you face a threatening flood situation, park vehicles away from streams and waterways, move electrical appliances to upper floors and make sure to anchor fuel supplies.
 Listen to local officials if you are asked to evacuate.